Hussein-Mourad/final-term3/README.md

 ```

 #### compareNames
-This function is the helping function of the built-in qsort() function that is used in [Sort by last name](#sort-by-last-name) function.
+This function is the helping function of the built-in qsort() function that is used in [`sortByLastName()`](#sort-by-last-name) function.
 It compares two names and returns an integer value less than zero if the first name is less than second name, returns zero if both names are equal, or returns an integer value more than zero if the first name is greater than second name.
 ##### Code:
 ```C
 int compareNames(const void *pa, const void *pb)